 You must make clear everything that must be considered before, during, and after practicing, through what you write here will be based on the lifestyle you want to lead and the future actions that incite your initiates to join your coven.
 Here, you can even share lunar phases and more stuff about the right timing to cast certain spells or perform certain rituals.

 Wiccan practitioners have duotheism in their origins.
 This means that they worship a God and a Goddess.
 Usually, these are called the Goddess of the Moon and the horned God.
-Within their beliefs, these two deities are usually those that are in the hierarchical top, attributing it to other lower ranks.
+Within their beliefs, these two deities are usually in the hierarchical top, attributing it to other lower ranks.
 But in general, there are many different deities.
-Once you choose your own Gods, you can dedicate some time to work on that connection you have, invoking it and writing down some important stuff for you.
+Once you choose your own Gods, you can dedicate some time to work on your connection, invoking it and writing down some important stuff for you.

 This is the most useful part of the book.
-In this segment, we are going to establish the different relationships that exist between the magical elements that are of high priority for the user.
+In this segment, we will establish the different relationships between the magical elements of high priority for the user.

 Knowledge of the lunar phases is essential as their eight characteristic positions have different benefits for our spells or rituals.
 When we refer to herbs, we must study the magical properties that each one has and what differentiates them from the others.

-Stones and crystals are used as amulets and empowering objects that we can always carry in our pockets to attract a multitude of positive energies.
+Stones and crystals are used as amulets and empowering objects that we can always carry in our pockets to attract many positive energies.
 Each crystal and stone has a specific essence; delving deeply into them will allow you to know their purposes and spiritual meanings.